The softball pitching circle is a 16′ diameter circle.

-The Softball Pitching Circle is a 16' diameter circle (see Softball Pitcher's Circle Kit for Streamliner).
 The center is located along an invisible line extending from the apex of home plate through the center of 2nd base.
 The front, center edge of the pitching rubber is located in the center of the 8′ radius pitching circle.
-The distance of the pitching rubber from the apex of home plate varies from 35′ – 50'.
-Consult the Softball Field Dimensions Diagram earlier in this guide for the appropriate distance for your governing body and league.
+The distance of the pitching rubber from the apex of home plate varies from 35′ – 50′.
+Reference the Softball Field Dimensions Diagram on pages 12-13 for the distance for your governing body and league.